deano2390/MaterialShowcaseView/README.md

 [![jitpack][4]][5]

-Add the jitpack repo to your your project's build.gradle at the end of repositories:
+Add the jitpack repo to your your project's build.gradle at the end of repositories  [Why?][#Why Jitpack]:

 /build.gradle
 ```groovy